jbuchermn/nvimbols/README.md

 - `self.name`: Name of the source,
 - `self.filetypes`: ViM filetypes it supports.
 The source will not be called on files of other types,
-- `self.references`: `Reference` classes the source supports
+- `self.references`: `Reference` classes the source supports,
-- `self.tasks`: Maximum number of different threads simultaneously calling methods on the source.
-Set to 1 for non-threadsafe sources.
+- `self.tasks`: Maximum number of different threads simultaneously calling `request` concerning the same graph object.

 ### Method `request`